-When we generally talk about 'diffuse', technically we intend the relationship between object normals and light direction such that the diffuse model is : N.L.
+When we generally talk about 'diffuse', technically we intend the relationship between surface normals and light direction such that the diffuse model is : N.L.
 This reads, - N dot L. When we take the dot of two vectors we measure the scalar magnitude between them.
-Here that means we get the magnitude of the light falling on the portion of object expressed by its normal.
+Here that means we get the magnitude of the light falling on the portion of surface expressed by its normal.
 It's easy to see that the more the two vectors are aligned the less the magnitude and consequentely the less the diffuse shading.
 This is called the Lambert’s Cosine Law (it uses the cosine of the angle between the two vectors) and formally it states that a light ray hitting the surface from a given direction depends on the cosine of the angle of incidence.

 For example let's say we have a white sphere and a plain area light.. then to compute diffuse shading we simply have to do (1,1,1)*(N.L).
 Where the light strikes perpendicular to the surface (ie. parallel to the surface normal) we have a dot of 1.. so it's (1,1,1)*1.. our fully white material.
 Where the light strikes almost parallel (ie. perpendicular to the surface normal) we have almost a dot of 0.. so it's (1,1,1)*0.. ie. fully shaded.
 This is the plain diffuse model.